CASE STUDY

 ✔ Long-Term Strategy in Place

-A second, lighter NutraFix application is planned for Spring 2025 to continue suppressing persistent rhizomes and support ongoing pasture recovery.
+A second, lighter NutraFix application is planned for Spring 2025 as continued support of the soil health in the restored pasture.

 What We Learned